magento/devdocs/src/cloud/project/user-admin.md

 -  `magento-cloud user:list [users]`–list project users
 -  `magento-cloud user:role`–view or change the user role

-The following examples show how to add a user and configure the project and environment-level role, and how to modify project assignments and assigned user roles.
+The following examples use the CLI to add a user, configure roles, and modify project assignments and assigned user roles.

 {:.procedure}
 Add a user and assign roles: